 - Trouble breathing

-- Pain or heaviness in chest and abdomen
+- Pain or heaviness in the chest and abdomen

 - Persistent vomiting